ece503-fall21-team2/b2c-payment-gateway/proposal.md

 # Proposal

 ## Objective
 A project in the evolution of payment gateway from B2B business to B2C model.
-Creating a customer-centric payment gateway, which is exposed and marketed to the user.
-The payment gateway will offer REST-based APIs for integration with clients.
+Creating a customer-centric banking application, which is exposed and marketed to the user.
+This application will offer REST-based APIs for integration with clients.

-## Target Clients (Examples):
-1. Small businesses are likely to use 3rd-party payment to sell products online.
-2. Individuals who are looking to receive payments by selling products 1-2-1 like on Facebook marketplace.
-The individuals will use B2C payment gateway as a platform to receive payment.
-3. Non-profit organizations requesting donations for their work.
-The payment gateway will provide embedded web component as 1-click donation button.

 ## Resources Listing - ( All are Collection of records - PERSISTENT)